syscl/M3800/README.md

 ```sh
 git clone https://github.com/syscl/M3800
 ```
-This will download the whole installation directory to your home directory(~) and the next step is to change the permissions of the file (add +x) so that it can be run.
+This will download the whole installation directory to your current directory(./) and the next step is to change the permissions of the file (add +x) so that it can be run.

 ```sh